BUSINESS COACHING CERTIFICATION TRAINING COURSE

 In Module Three, you will learn how to place that stake in the ground, marking the coaching journey’s beginning.
 Examining the current realities is the second component or the R of the GROW model.

-Module Four discusses how to explore options that will enable your employee to move towards the goal set before them, the next component or the O in the GROW model.
-This pivotal step in the coaching process, if done correctly, you will engage your employee and create a desire for them to improve.
+Module Four discusses how to explore options that will enable your employee to move towards the goal set before them, the next component or the O in the GROW model, a pivotal step in the coaching process; if done correctly, you will engage your employee and create a desire for them to improve.
 If done incorrectly, your employee will disengage, and they probably will fail again.
 It is the coach’s job to create this participative environment.

 Wrapping it All Up

-In the last module, your goal was to get your employee participating in the coaching process by identifying action steps together.
-It is time to solidify what has been said and establish action steps or wrapping it all up.
+In the last module, your goal was to get your employee to participate in the coaching process by identifying action steps together.
+It is time to solidify what has been said and establish action steps or wrap it all up.

 In Module Five, you will learn how to finalize your employee’s plan in a way that motivates them to take action immediately.
 Wrapping up the coaching session is the final component or the W in the GROW model to coaching.
 This step is crucial because it should set things in motion quickly, which is your goal.